 Nene Chicken is one of the most popular fried chicken restaurant chains in South Korea and needless to say, the fried chicken was sinfully delectable.
 Food delivery is a life-saver everywhere!

 And that’s it!
 3 days in Jeju.
-This itinerary may look packed but I promise that it’s absolutely manageable.
+This Jeju itinerary may look packed but I promise that it’s absolutely manageable.

-Some of the links in this guide are affiliate links.
+Some of the links in this Jeju itinerary are affiliate links.
 We’ll get a small commission if you make a purchase at no extra cost to you.
 As always, we only recommend products and services that we use ourselves.
 We really appreciate your support as it helps us make more of these free guides.
 Thank you!